ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 You'll often even find Hadley Wickham answering questions on twitter; I think it's more polite to use the rstats hashtag rather than to @ him directly, but he usually answers questions directed by him as well.

-## How to Reach Out to Specific People
+## Reaching Out to Specific People

 ### Share what you like about their work